jedisct1/draft-denis-xet/draft-denis-xet.md

 Deployments with access-controlled content SHOULD consider:

-- Global deduplication responses reveal that a chunk exists somewhere in the system, though not where
+- Global deduplication queries reveal chunk existence (via 200/404 responses), though not which repositories contain the chunk
-- The keyed hash rotation and shard expiry limit the window for existence probing
+- Keyed hash protection in responses ensures clients can only identify chunks they already possess; key rotation limits temporal correlation
 - For highly sensitive content, deployments MAY exclude chunks from the global deduplication index entirely

 ## Denial of Service Considerations